natemoo-re/tslint-stencil/docs/lifecycle-order.md

-# `lifecycle-sort`
+# `lifecycle-order`

-Ensures that Component lifecycle methods are sorted in a consistent order
+Ensures that Component lifecycle methods are ordered consistently

 ## Rationale